wp-plugins/mailmunch/readme.txt

 = Beautiful Optin Form Designs =

 MailMunch Designer let's you choose from professionally designed high-converting themes.
 Each design has been maximized for high conversion rates.
 You can further customize the optin forms to match with your website or blog.

+= Connect With Major Email Providers =

+Easily connect with all major email marketing providers including Aweber, MailChimp, Constant Contact, GetResponse and Campaign Monitor.
+This means that if you use an email manager like MailChimp, your new subscribers can automatically subscribe to your list instantly.

+Alternately, you can simply set MailMunch to collect email addresses that you can export in CSV format.

 = A/B Testing =